When you are the hammer, strike. When you are the anvil, bear.

 "Everyone is doing the best that they can at all times, according to their perceived awareness." --Barksdale Theory.

-Fast cars, sex, money and drugs -- sounds like a playboy's life.
+MADS -- Money, Addiction, Driving, and Sex -- sounds like a playboy's life.
 Wrong.
 These are four challanges that a person must master in order to be happy.
-I'm not going to tell you the details how to do it.
-There are plenty of other sources.
 The main object is to identify these four vital areas, so that you can learn about them.

 You should not drive while engaged in any of the other three things in this article.
 Including maxing out your credit card.